Why Not Automation

 When an application utilizes Microsoft Office automation, a copy of Microsoft Office must be purchased for each machine that runs the application.
 There are many times that an application may need to create or manipulate an office file but does not require the user to have Office.
 Aspose offers a very cost-effective, royalty-free, redistribution license that will allow deployment to an unlimited number of users with no licensing worries.

-When creating web-based applications it is important to know that Microsoft Office automation components are not priced nor licensed for server-side solutions (Licensing the Office 2000 Web Components and Office Server Extensions); therefore, there is no good, licensing solution for deploying web applications that utilize the Microsoft Office components.
+When creating web-based applications it is important to know that Microsoft Office automation components are not priced nor licensed for server-side solutions; therefore, there is no good, licensing solution for deploying web applications that utilize the Microsoft Office components.
 Aspose offers a very cost-effective solution for server-based applications as well.

 Aspose components provide everything needed for managing Office files, plus much, much more.
 They are designed with the philosophy of allowing developers to accomplish the greatest results with the least amount of work.
 Unlike Office automation, Aspose components provide many powerful, time-saving functions.
 For instance, Aspose.Cells offers developers the ability to export from a DataTable or DataView directly into an Excel File.
 Every component in the Aspose family offers its own set of unique, powerful features.